Silas Hite

-Silas Hite (born March 30, 1980) is an American multi-instrumentalist, composer, record producer, and visual artist.
+Silas Hite (born March 30, 1980) is an American multi-instrumentalist, composer and record producer.

 Early life

 Hite began playing drums when he was eleven, studying with jazz drummer Mel Zelnick.
 He taught himself guitar and bass and sang in the choir at The Orme School.
-He later studied music, art, and business at The University of Arizona.
+He later studied music, art, and business at the University of Arizona.

 His music focus was in percussion performance and experimental composition.
-He also studied at the University's recording studio.
+He also studied at the university's recording studio.

 Career

-Silas began his professional career at Mutato Muzika, a music production company owned by his uncle, composer and co-founder of Devo, Mark Mothersbaugh.
+Hite began his professional career at Mutato Muzika, a music production company owned by his uncle, composer and co-founder of Devo, Mark Mothersbaugh.

-From 2003 to 2010, Silas scored and co-scored many films, television shows, video games, and commercials as an in-house composer and session musician.
-During this time he worked on many memorable commercial campaigns including "one of the most popular viral ad campaigns of all time," Burger King's "Subservient Chicken" campaign which won a Grand Clio and Cannes Cyber Gold Lion in Viral Marketing.
-Another notable collaboration was Apple Inc.'s Get a Mac campaign with 66 different iterations (not including many more new spots in the UK and Japan) appearing on television and in Apple Inc. stores in the United States, Canada, Australia, New Zealand, the United Kingdom, and Japan from 2006 to 2009.
-The long-running popular campaign was named "Campaign of the Decade" by Adweek and won many awards such as a Grand Effie Award in 2007.
+From 2003 to 2010, Hite scored and co-scored many films, television shows, video games, and commercials as an in-house composer and session musician.
+During this time he worked on commercial campaigns including Burger King's "Subservient Chicken" campaign which won a Grand Clio and Cannes Cyber Gold Lion in Viral Marketing.
+Another collaboration was Apple Inc.'s Get a Mac campaign.

 In 2010, Hite left Mutato Muzika to become a freelance composer.
-He now works from his personal studio where he continues to score many films, television shows, commercials and video games.
+He continues to score films, television shows, commercials and video games.

-In 2013, Hite began a string of successful collaborations with artist and filmmaker John Herschend.
-Most notably he scored "Stories From the Evacuation", commissioned for the San Francisco Museum of Modern Art, and "Discussion Questions" for Whitney Biennial in 2014.
+In 2013, Hite began a string of collaborations with artist and filmmaker John Herschend.
+This included scoring "Stories From the Evacuation", commissioned for the San Francisco Museum of Modern Art, and "Discussion Questions" for Whitney Biennial in 2014.

-In 2014, he scored "Homeward Bound", an Emmy-winning public service announcement addressing homelessness in America.

-In 2015, he scored multiple episodes of "Chef's Table," a Netflix Original Series.
-Each episode of the series profiles a single world-renowned chef and features a classically based score.
+In 2015, he scored episodes of "Chef's Table," a Netflix Original Series.
+Each episode of the series profiles a chef and has a classically based score.

 Besides composing scores, Hite is also a songwriter, producer, and performer, providing original songs for many of his projects.
 His songs have appeared in films such as "Nick & Norah's Infinite Playlist," Robert Williams' "Mr. Bitchin’", and "Circle of 8", and television programs such as Dance-a-Lot Robot (Disney), "Blue Mountain State" (Spike), "Duck Dynasty" (A&E), "Burn Notice" (USA Network), "Extreme Makeover: Home Edition" (ABC), and "UFC Ultimate Insider" (Fox Sports).

-Hite teaches his own Commercial Scoring Workshop in partnership with Emmy-winning audio company iZotope and is often a guest lecturer at colleges and universities throughout the nation.